zfregin/portfolio/Projects/Python/File-Transfer-GUI/readme.md

 #### Steps Taken

 I started out by using the Tkinter Python library to build the GUI that would take user input.
 Tkinter is a great library with very useful toolkits, and the use of themed Tk widgets allows the elements to take on a theme that matches the native desktop environment running the program.
 Once the GUI was established I worked on adding the functionality.
 In my implementation research I determined using the os.walk function would be the best way to iterate through files and check whether transfer was needed.
-Because only text files are being asked to transfer I used the filename pattern matching Python module, fnmatch.
+Because only text files are being asked to transfer I used the Python module for filename pattern matching, fnmatch.
 This checked for files ending with the .txt extension.

 #### The Result